Rare diseases of calcium and phosphate metabolism

 - Tumor calcinosis.

-Vitamin D pathologies- Rickets, hypersensitivity, genetic abnormalities of vitamin D metabolism.
+Vitamin D disorders- Rickets, hypersensitivity, genetic abnormalities of vitamin D metabolism.

-Parathyroid hormone pathologies- Hypoparathyroidism, pseudohypoparathyroidism, pseudopseudohypoparathyroidism, progressive osseous heteroplasia, hyperparathyroidism, calcium receptor abnormality.
+Parathyroid hormone disorders- Hypoparathyroidism, pseudohypoparathyroidism, pseudopseudohypoparathyroidism, progressive skeletal heteroplasia, hyperparathyroidism, calcium receptor abnormality.